 Before coming to the Bar, Rory read Modern and Medieval Languages at St. John’s College, Cambridge, and at La Universidad de Complutense, Madrid.

-At Cambridge University Rory was part of the Blues squad for Rugby Union and Boxing.
 He has previously played rugby professionally in Spain, and has represented England Universities XV.